prebid/prebid.github.io/faq/prebid-server-faq.md

 ## Did the location of the bidder parameters change?

 Why yes, glad you noticed.
-The original OpenRTB extension where bidders and parameters were placed was imp[].ext.
-Now the recommended location is imp[].ext.prebid.bidder.
+The original 2017 OpenRTB extension where bidders and parameters were placed was imp[].ext.BIDDER.
+Since 2020, the recommended location is imp[].ext.prebid.bidder.BIDDER.
 This change was driven by the existence of other fields in imp[].ext that aren't bidders, like `skadn`, `data`, etc.

 Bidders are copied from imp[].ext to imp[].ext.prebid.bidder, and they will be copied for years to come, but we would ask that new implementations of stored requests utilize the new location.

+## Does PBS support SSL?

+No, Prebid Server is intended to run behind a load balancer or proxy, so it does not currently support defining a security certificate.